lijas/IGA.jl/docs/src/examples/example1.md

 nothing #hide
 ```

-For simplicity, lets also define a function that returns the elastic stiffness matrix
+This is a function that returns the elastic stiffness matrix

 ```@example example1
 function get_material(; E, ν)